MicrosoftDocs/power-automate-docs/articles/minit/rework-metrics.md

 ---
 title: Rework metrics
-description: Learn about rework metrics types and more in the Process Mining desktop app.
+description: Learn about rework metrics types and more in Power Automate Process Mining.
 author: rosikm
 contributors:
   - rosikm